anishtr4/testreadmes/README.md

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.
 Alternatively you can open workspace file in xcode and run the project from there.

-## Customizing App Icon

-You can edit AppIcon in "images.xcassets".
-Open Spotifile.xcworkspace in project navigator open Spotifle "Supporting Files" and open "images.xcassets" there you can find AppIcon and update the required icons according to the given size/aspect ration

 ## Configure Endpoint RedirectURI And Consumer Key

 You can configure some of Create React Native App's behavior using environment variables.